 What Primer Should I Use on the Wood?

 Read the label of the finish paint you intend to use.
 They almost always tell you the best primer that's compatible with the finish paint.
 It's best to apply the finish paint as soon as the primer label says it's safe to recoat.
 You'll get a better bond between the two paints if you do it this way.

 The key is to coat all the surfaces of the decking so that water will have a very difficult time entering the wood.
 If you don’t pretreat the wood before it’s installed, you’ll never be able to coat all the surfaces.

 Use double-dipped hot galvanized finish nails to install the wood.
 These will last for generations, especially if the wood is covered with a roof.

 IMPORTANT TIP: If you have to cut a piece of wood that’s been treated or painted, be sure to coat the cut end with the borate solution and then the finish sealant or paint.

 If you want to minimize any cupping or warping in the wood, consider installing a vapor barrier on the soil under the porch.
 This will slow water vapor from pouring into the underside of the wood, even though you’ve treated it.

-The wood used on many of the old houses had another huge advantage over wood available today.
-It came from ancient trees whose growth rings were very small.
 As such there was often as much dense summer wood in the lumber as there was the lighter spring wood.
 Lumber today seems to have a much higher percentage of light spring wood than the dense dark summer wood.
 Spring wood, because of its open cellular structure, is much more susceptible to rot than the dense summer wood.